tryigit/Chrome-Mind-Tuner/README.md

-# Chrome/Webview Mind-Tuner: A Framework for Peak Browser Performance
+# Chrome & WebView Mind-Tuner: A Framework for Peak Performance

 > Curated by a Google Engineer for the **[t.me/cleverestech](https://t.me/cleverestech)** community of optimizers.

 This repository is not merely a list of settings; it is a philosophy.
 It is a guide to transforming your web browser from a passive tool into a highly-tuned extension of your intent.
 Our goal is to demystify the browser's experimental core, empowering you to consciously harmonize the delicate balance between raw performance and sustained energy endurance.

-The settings were prepared according to the Pareto (80/20) Principle.
+This framework is built upon the **Pareto Principle (the 80/20 rule)**, focusing exclusively on the vital few settings that deliver 80% of the tangible benefits, while deliberately ignoring the trivial many that only add complexity and risk.

 By following this framework, you will learn to calibrate your digital environment, fostering a state of flow where the technology becomes transparent, leaving only a seamless and responsive experience.